MercierCharles/MercierCharles.github.io/research.md

 **What causes these bursts?** These spikes usually correlate with external real-world events (elections, scandals, viral news).
 When these events hit, the "Kill Zone" communities identified above flare up simultaneously.

 **The Operational Lesson:** We don't need a massive standing army of moderators 24/7.
 Instead, we need **Surge Capacity**.
 Our system needs to detect the initial slope of a "red spike" (as seen in late 2017) and dynamically scale server costs only when the alarm sounds.

+Concretely, the easiest “early warning system” isn’t watching the whole platform it’s watching the handful of cross-cluster edges that historically carry the most conflict.
+When those specific links start ramping up (for example, the strongest Politics→News or Skepticism→Memes pathways), that’s a reliable signal that a broader spike is about to propagate through the network.

 ---